Fadhil/bakool/README.md

 # Bakool: Shopping Basket Library

-A flexible Ruby library for managing shopping baskets with support for products, delivery charges, and discount rules.
+A flexible Ruby library for managing shopping baskets with support for products, delivery charges, and discount strategies.

 ## Features

 - 🛒 **Shopping Basket Management**: Add products to a basket and calculate totals
 - 📦 **Product Catalogue**: Manage product inventory with codes, names, and prices
 - 🚚 **Flexible Delivery Charges**: Configurable delivery charge rules based on order total
-- 🎯 **Discount Rules**: Customizable discount calculations for promotional offers
+- 🎯 **Discount Strategies**: Extensible discount strategy pattern for promotional offers
 - 🧪 **Test Coverage**: Comprehensive test suite with RSpec
 - 🔧 **Extensible Design**: Easy to extend with custom rules and behaviors